17 Top-Rated Things to Do in Turkey

-Turkey's rich cultural heritage and varied geography, which swoops from beach to mountains and high plateaus, guarantees that visitors have plenty of activities and things to do on hand.
+Turkey's rich cultural heritage and varied geography, which swoops from beaches to mountains and high plateaus, guarantees that visitors have plenty of activities and things to do on hand.

 The long, meandering coastline offers some of the most scenic sailing in the Mediterranean plus Turkey's most famous long-distance hiking trail.
 Cappadocia's hot-air ballooning is feted as the best in the world.

-Even on a short city break in Istanbul, you can easily dig a bit deeper into Turkish culture by taking a food tour or simply steaming yourself rosy-pink in a hammam (Turkish bath).
+Even on a short city break in Istanbul, you can easily dig a bit deeper into Turkish culture by taking a food tour, shopping in the historic bazaars, or simply steaming yourself rosy-pink in a hammam (Turkish bath).

 Whether you're here for a few days or a month, plan your time using our list of the top things to do in Turkey.